interview

 Tips:

-• Visit the company’s website prior to the interview and have a look at their products/services, values, culture, visions etc.
+• Visit the company’s website before the interview and review its products and services, values, culture, and vision.

-• Whenever possible, try to add value to your answers by providing real-life examples to demonstrate your knowledge and experience.
+• Whenever possible, strengthen your answers with real-life examples that demonstrate your skills and experience.

 Disclaimer